Skip to main content

 Trunk strut replacement is one of the most satisfying Tesla DIY repairs.
 The symptoms are annoying (nobody likes holding a trunk open with their head), the fix is cheap, and the difference is immediately noticeable.
 Whether you're restoring your trunk to factory behavior or upgrading your Model 3 with auto-opening struts, this is a 30-minute job that saves you a $300+ service center visit.

-Just remember: always replace as a pair, clean the ball studs, and make sure those clips are fully seated.
+Just remember: always replace as a pair, clean the ball studs, run calibration afterward, and make sure those clips are fully seated.
 That's really all there is to it.

 Tesla repair workshop